py-why/pywhy-stats/doc/conditional_independence.rst

 Kernel-Approaches
 -----------------
+Kernel independence tests are statistical methods used to determine if two random variables are independent or conditionally independent.
+One such test is the Hilbert-Schmidt Independence Criterion (HSIC), which examines the independence between two random variables, X and Y. HSIC employs kernel methods and, more specifically, it computes the Hilbert-Schmidt norm of the covariance operator between the Reproducing Kernel Hilbert Space (RKHS) mappings of X and Y. While a large Hilbert-Schmidt norm may suggest dependence between X and Y, it's important to evaluate this value in the context of a null distribution, often derived from a permutation test, to make statistically robust conclusions.
+Essentially, HSIC measures how correlated the higher-dimensional representations (in RKHS) of the data are.
+The population HSIC is zero when the variables are independent.

+For conditional independence, where one seeks to test if X and Y are independent given another variable Z, Kernel Conditional Independence Tests (KCIT) are used.
+KCIT extends the concept of HSIC to conditional independence testing by computing the dependency between X and Y conditioned on Z, which can involve estimating complex mappings.
+While there exist some approximation techniques, KCIT is generally computationally intensive, especially for high-dimensional data or when Z is multivariate.

-Kernel-based tests are attractive since they are semi-parametric and use kernel-based ideas that have been shown to be robust in the machine-learning field.
-The Kernel CI test is a test that computes a test statistic from kernels of the data and uses permutation testing to generate samples from the null distribution :footcite:`Zhang2011`, which are then used to estimate a pvalue.
+Kernel-based tests are attractive for many applications, since they are semi-parametric and use kernel-based ideas that have been shown to be robust in the machine-learning field.
+For more information, see :footcite:`Zhang2011`.

 Classifier-based Approaches